The term digital marketing is relatively new although the components that make up digital marketing have been around for

-So, in a nutshell the difference between an SEO and a digital marketing manager is that the latest has a wider range of skills and knowledge and can design and execute a complete and comprehensive digital marketing strategy which goes beyond SEO.
+So, in a nutshell, the difference between an SEO and a digital marketing manager is that the latest has a wider range of skills and knowledge and can design and execute a complete and comprehensive digital marketing strategy that goes beyond SEO.

 Content Marketing – In the digital world, you need content in any form (text, images, video, audio, etc) because without content you cannot do anything online.

-The question is what kind of content you need, who will produce the content, what are the topics, titles, content length etc etc.
+The question is what kind of content you need, who will produce the content, what are the topics, titles, content length, etc.

 These are the typical questions that the content marketing manager has to answer and if there is no content marketing manager (which is the case for most companies or agencies), then it’s the duty of the digital marketing manager.

 Social Media Marketing – Social is a great tool and a fantastic way to promote your online store or business but how do you decide which social networks to use, how do you set goals and what kind of content do you publish?

 Email Marketing – Email marketing does not likely have a dedicated manager unless you use email in more advanced ways than sending newsletters and subscription offers.